Dipole Antennas Include:

 The G5RV antenna is an amateur radio centre fed doublet with a symmetric resonant feeder line, which serves as impedance matcher for a 50Ω coax cable to the transceiver.

 The G5RV antenna that transitions directly to 75 Ω twin cable or coax is probably the more popular and it is shown below.
 However when using this option it is best to incorporate a balun in the circuit.
 Also the transmitter will need to have a suitable tuning capability or external tuning unit by the transmitter to ensure that it can match the antenna.
-Although it is meant to offer a reasonable load, the actual load on some frequencies is most likely to fall outside the range of the transmitter itself.
+Although it is meant to offer a reasonable load, the actual load on most frequencies is will fall outside the range which modern radio communications transmitters can tolerate without the PA protection circuitry reducing the power levelsf.

 Although the G5RV antenna with 31 feet / 10.36 metres of open wire before transitioning to twin or coax is a convenient option, another solution is to use an antenna tuning unit.